Dr Richard Dune

 The CQC regulates and inspects all adult social care providers in England.
 These inspections are determined by the provider's previous rating and the CQC's risk assessment.
 The reviews ensure that health and social care services provide safe, effective, caring, responsive, and well-led care.

-It is standard practice for inspectors to listen to people receiving care, their families, members of staff, as well as other health and social care professionals during an inspection.
+It is standard practice for inspectors to listen to people receiving care, their families, members of staff, and other health and social care professionals during an inspection.
 If standards are unmet, the CQC will take appropriate action to ensure that people receive care that meets the regulatory requirements.

 The new CQC inspection model